Taylor’s Checkerspot Butterfly Recovery Project

 Taylor’s Checkerspot butterfly (TCB) is an Endangered species in Canada.
 Also known as Whulge or Edith’s Checkerspot (Euphydryas editha taylori), they were once common in Garry Oak ecosystems, wet meadows and disturbed habitats from the Comox Valley and Hornby Island in BC to the Willamette Valley in Oregon.
 These eye-catching little orange and black butterflies have disappeared from all but 15 locations in the world.
-Currently, the only known breeding sites for TCBs in Canada are on Denman Island near Comox, and even that population has dwindled in recent years.
+Currently (2019), the only known breeding sites for TCBs in Canada are on Denman Island and near Campbell River.

-Taylor’s Checkerspot recovery in British Columbia has been an ongoing effort by numerous groups and agencies over the past ten years.
+Taylor’s Checkerspot recovery in British Columbia has been an ongoing effort by numerous groups and agencies for more than a decade.
 Inventory within unsurveyed potential habitat, surveys and monitoring within known sites, habitat assessment, biological information gathering and ongoing stewardship work by local groups has contributed to our current knowledge of this butterfly.
-This website summarizes some of the current recovery efforts for Taylor’s Checkerspot in Canada.
+This website summarizes some of the recent recovery efforts for Taylor’s Checkerspot in Canada.

-The GOERT Invertebrates At Risk Recovery Implementation Group (RIG) and Taylor’s Checkerspot Community Working Group (TCCWG) are working to reverse the population decline of Taylor’s Checkerspots in Canada.
-Over the next five years, the RIG is planning to augment the existing population and re-establish populations of the butterfly in at least two sites within its former range.
+The GOERT Invertebrates At Risk Recovery Implementation Group (RIG) and other Taylor’s Checkerspot Butterfly Recovery Project Team members and partners are working to reverse the population decline of Taylor’s Checkerspots in Canada.
+Over the next five years, the Project Team is planning to augment the existing population and re-establish populations of the butterfly in at least two sites within its former range.
 This recovery project involves much planning, consultation, collaboration, volunteer effort and on-the-ground work with a team of dedicated individuals and project partners.

 The Taylor’s Checkerspot Butterfly Recovery Project has several simultaneous components, including: habitat enhancement at both existing sites and proposed translocation sites, monitoring TCB population trends and habitat, breeding and rearing butterflies at the Greater Vancouver Zoo, as well as planning for future initiatives, and ensuring the public has opportunities to become involved in the recovery efforts for this species.